keelback-code/the-rhubarb-witch/README.md

 ### Purpose

-The Rhubarb Witch is a text-based choose your own adventure game with mechanics taken from Dungeons and Dragons.
-At the beginning you choose a character class: Barbarian, Bard, Rogue or Sorcerer.
-At each fork in the path you will roll a ‘dice’ which will determine whether you succeed or fail in taking that action.
+The Rhubarb Witch is a text-based choose your own adventure game with Dungeons and Dragons mechanics.
+At the beginning you choose a character class: Barbarian, Rogue or Sorcerer.
+At each fork in the path the program will roll a ‘dice’ which will determine whether you succeed or fail in taking that action.
 The class you chose affects the outcome of the roll, which will be further explained in the Design section of the Readme.

 ### User Stories